 The craftsmanship and gorgeous design of an in-frame kitchen combine to produce a luxurious kitchen that will have you beaming with pride for years to come.

 We do believe in-frame kitchens are an excellent choice.
 However, we are not here to be uncritical cheerleaders.
 They have their downsides too.

-Owing to the framing of the doors and drawers within a frame, there is naturally going to be slightly less space in your drawers and less room to fit things into your doors.
+Owing to the doors and drawers' framing within a frame, there is naturally going to be slightly less space in your drawers and less room to fit things into your doors.

-If you are already tight for storage space, or if you are currently storing a lot of larger items like casserole dishes or mixing bowls, then this is certainly something to consider.
+If you are already tight for storage space or are currently storing many larger items like casserole dishes or mixing bowls, this is certainly something to consider.

 In-frame kitchens are by no means perfect.
-Costing more and providing slightly less space, on the face of it, they may even seem a slightly strange idea.
+Costing more and providing slightly less space, they may even seem a slightly strange idea on the face of it.

 But their beautiful style and durability are mightily redeeming factors that make in-frame kitchens one of the most attractive and popular kitchen styles on the market today.